Chris-ai/tesla-rental-service/readme.md

 # Getting Started

-A fullstack application used to make reservations for Tesla car rentals, in Mallorca.
-The application has two modules, frontend and backend, and connects to an external PostgreSQL database.
-The backend site was implemented using .NET and the Entity Framework.
-The frontend, on the other hand, was built using Next.js, a React.js framework.
-The user has the ability to:
+This full-stack application facilitates reservations for Tesla car rentals in Mallorca.
+The system comprises two modules: frontend and backend, both connecting to an external PostgreSQL database.
+The backend is developed using .NET with the Entity Framework, while the frontend is built using Next.js, a React.js framework.
+Users can:

-- Select the parameters of the searched car
+- Select parameters for the desired car
-- choose from a variety of models for selected parameters
+- Choose from various models based on selected parameters
-- book the selected model
+- Book the selected model

 Database schema:
 <img src="./er_diagram.png" alt='schema-of-two-tables-database' />